Proton pairing in neutron stars from chiral effective field theory: Proton pairing gaps in neutron-rich matter

 The $^{1}S_0$ pairing gap for a given baryon number density can be obtained in the BCS approximation by solving the gap equation

 where $\Delta(k)$ is the pairing gap for the momentum $k$, $V_{\rm eff}(k,k^\prime)$ is the effective potential between two incoming particles with relative momentum $k$ and outgoing relative momentum $k^\prime$.
 The single-particle energy as a function of momentum $k$ is denoted by $e_k$, and $\mu$ is the chemical potential for protons at a given density.
-Many BCS calculations in nuclear matter employ an effective mass approximation
+In the BCS approximation, the effective potential is chosen as the free-space nucleon-nucleon interaction $V_{NN}$.
+Improved approximations account for medium effects, such as three-body force contributions to the in-medium NN interaction $V_{NN}^{\rm med}$, as well as long-range correlations and polarization effects.
+In the present work, we will consider only the additional contributions to $V_{\rm eff}(k,k^\prime)$ from three-body forces.
+Extensions to include polarization effects through the Fermi liquid theory quasiparticle interaction \cite{Ding16,sedrakian19,holt18} will be studied in later work.